PRIS-CV/seal/README.md

 SEAL is a PyTorch-based attribute learning package designed to facilitate the development and evaluation of attribute learning models.
 SEAL is designed to offer a flexible and modular framework for building attribute learning models.
 It leverages semantic information and uses state-of-the-art techniques to enhance the accuracy and interpretability of the learned attributes.

 ## News 🚀
-*August 4, 2023*: One paper accepted in ACM MM 2023: *Hierarchical Visual Attribute Learning in the Wild*.
-The relevant Code will be updated soon.
+*August 4, 2023*: One paper accepted in ACM MM 2023: **Hierarchical Visual Attribute Learning in the Wild**.
+The relevant code will be updated soon.

 ## Attribute Learning Models